braph-software/BRAPH-2/README.md

 Join discussions on the [BRAPH 2.0 Discussion Forum](https://github.com/braph-software/BRAPH-2/discussions) to provide support, answer questions, and share your expertise.

-By contributing to BRAPH 2.0, you play a crucial role in its growth and improvement.
-Your contributions shape the future development of the software and advance brain connectivity analysis.

-We appreciate your support and look forward to your contributions!

 ## Cite BRAPH 2.0

 If you use BRAPH 2.0 in your research work, please cite the following publication: